 - $1,175,525 to 2,149 students by June 25, 2020

 - $1,265,225 to 2,319 students by August 5, 2020

-Weekly disbursements will be processed each Thursday to eligible students with approved applications.
+Weekly disbursements were processed each Thursday to eligible students with approved applications.

 All students received the following information about the CARES Act Grant:

 May 1, 2020 –